jcalkins89/eComm/README.md

-### eCommerce Platform built with React, TypeScript and ❤️
+### eCommerce Platform built with React, TypeScript, Styled-Components and ❤️